-- Be aware of and familiar with the District digital responsibility AP 140.2 while using school technology. - Students should be aware that they may be subject to discipline for an on-campus or offcampus misuse of technology if it negatively impacts on the school environment or community. - Students in possession of cell phones should not use them during school hours.
+- All cellular phones or similar personal communication devices are to be appropriately stored during the school day.
+Digital devices of any kind are only to be used at the discretion of your teacher when identified as appropriate for your learning environment or because of unique circumstances.
 Any communication with student's families must occur through the office.
-Students are not to text or take photographs with cell phones. - Students should also be aware that the schools may collect, use, and disclose personal information about students for the purposes of investigating and addressing student misconduct, safety and maintaining order and discipline in school.
+Students are not to text or take photographs with cell phones. - Any se of personal digital devices at school is subject t all other expectations for conduct and use of technology, including AP 140.2 Digital Responsibility for Students. - Students should be aware that they may be subject to discipline for an on-campus or offcampus misuse of technology if it negatively impacts on the school environment or community. - Students should also be aware that the schools may collect, use, and disclose personal information about students for the purposes of investigating and addressing student misconduct, safety and maintaining order and discipline in school.
 Such collection and use of student information may include information that is obtained from witnesses or collected from other secondary information sources (e.g. social media).
 All personal information of students collected by the school will be collected in compliance with and under the authority of the Freedom of Information and Protection of Privacy Act (ss.
 26(a),(b), and(c)) and the School Act.
-Questions about the collection, use or disclosure of student personal information should be directed to the Associate Director of Information and Learning Technologies Stephen Whiffin, at swhiffin@sd43.bc.ca.
+Questions about the collection, use or disclosure of student personal information should be directed to the Associate Superintendent Stephen Whiffin, at swhiffin@sd43.bc.ca.